TL;DR

 Proactive Driving: How to Mitigate Risk and Cut Your Insurance Costs

-While robust insurance is your safety net, the best claim is the one you never have to make.
+While robust insurance is your safety net, the best claim is the one you generally not have to make.
 Taking proactive steps can reduce your risk profile, protect your NCB, and lead to significant long-term savings.

 Safer Driving Habits to Adopt Today

-- Embrace Defensive Driving: Always anticipate the actions of other road users.
+- Embrace Defensive Driving: typically anticipate the actions of other road users.
 Leave ample space, scan the road ahead, and be prepared for the unexpected.

 - Eliminate Distractions: Using a hand-held mobile phone while driving is illegal and dangerous.
 But even hands-free calls, complex infotainment systems, and other passengers can divert your attention.
 Focus on the road.